-March 1975 Council memorandum visualises three stages in the life of the 1980's Project.
-First, looking at the totality of the global system, it will outline 'the characteristics of a desirable international environment'.
+"A March 1975 Council memorandum visualizes three stages in the life of the 1980's Project.
+First, looking at the totality of the global system, it will outline 'the characteristics of a desirable international environment.'
 The idea is to ask 'where would we like to be a decade from now?'
-Secondly, the constraints preventing the achievement of these desired conditions will be analysed.
+Secondly, the constraints preventing the achievement of these desired conditions will be analyzed.
 The relationship between a desirable and a feasible global order will be dealt with in this stage.
 Thirdly, strategies will be developed and implemented to achieve Council goals.
-The final stage will involve achieving consensus about the new world order on a global scale.
-A Council memorandum stated that the 1980's Project must come to grips with strategies for modifying the behaviour of all the relevant actors in the international community-individuals, governments, agencies within governments, elite groups, industrial firms, interest groups, mass societies, and other groups and organisations at the subnational and transnational levels. (emphasis added) Thus the ultimate goal of the Council is wide-ranging: influence over the thought and action of people on a world scale.
+This final stage will involve achieving consensus about the new world order on a global scale.
+A Council memorandum stated that the 1980's Project must come to grips with strategies for modifying the behavior of all the relevant actors in the international community-individuals, governments, agencies within governments, elite groups, industrial firms, interest groups, mass societies, and other groups and organizations at the subnational and transnational levels. (emphasis added)

+Thus the ultimate goal of the Council is wide-ranging influence over the thought and action of people on a world scale.
 This extravagant ambition, along with the other goals of the 1980's Project, makes it the most important project which the Council has undertaken since the War and Peace Studies Project.

-"For the 1980's Project the Council has organised an operating structure having four main elements: a full-time staff, a core Co-ordinating Group, twelve working groups, and numerous domestic and foreign advisers, experts, and small ad hoc bodies.
-The first two will be 'the main intellectual driving force of the Project'.
-The real locus of power will be in the Co-ordinating Group; fourteen men will meet frequently to guide the entire 1980's Project.
+"For the 1980's Project the Council has organized an operating structure having four main elements: a full-time staff, a core Coordinating Group, twelve working groups, and numerous domestic and foreign advisers, experts, and small ad hoc bodies.
+The first two will be 'the main intellectual driving force of the Project.'
+The real locus of power will be in the Coordinating Group, fourteen men who will meet frequently to guide the entire 1980's Project.
 They will approve policy targets and give advice on the feasibility of policy choices and methods of implementation.
-The Co-ordinating Group will also provide 'the central integrating functions of the Projectresolving conflicts engendered when choices regarding goals in one area of behaviour clash with goals and requisite behaviour in other areas'.
-The group is composed of persons from a limited number of prestigious backgroundacademic, business, government.
-They were chosen 'for their capacities as policy "conceptualisers" but also for their sense of the politics and processes of policy-making and their ability to think about the wide range of problems to be explored by the Project'.
-Almost all of them have earned PhD degrees from Harvard, Princeton, or Columbia."
+The Coordinating Group will also provide 'the central integrating functions of the Project-resolving conflicts engendered when choices regarding goals in one area of behavior clash with goals and requisite behavior in other areas.'
+The group is composed of persons from a limited number of prestigious backgrounds-academic, business, government.
+They were chosen for their capacities as policy "conceptualizers" but also for their sense of the politics and processes of policy-making and their ability to think about the wide range of problems to be explored by the Project.'
+Almost all of them have earned Ph.D degrees from Harvard, Princeton, or Columbia.

-All this implies that the CFR already anticipates being in a position to carry its plans into effect, and this in turn implies having the sanctions-which in the last resort must be military sanctions-to enforce control over vital raw materials.
+All this implies that the CFR already anticipates being in a position to carry its plans into effect, and this in turn implies having the sanctions - which in the last resort must be military sanctions - to enforce control over vital raw materials.

-As events are shaping up at present, it looks like some form of merger (as the only alternative to an "unthinkable" atomic war of annihilation) between the USSR and the US, operating through the United Nations, which will be given command of supranational armed forces, plus an expanded KGB to put down any internal threat of a return to national sovereignty, And as the CF knowingly condoned terror in Russia and Germany, we can anticipate the Russian Communist system on a world scale.
+As events are shaping up at present, it looks like some form of merger (as the only alternative to an 'unthinkable' atomic war of annihilation) between the USSR and the U.S., operating through the United Nations, which will be given command of supranational armed forces, plus an expanded KGB to put down any internathreat of a return to national sovereignty.
+And as the CFR knowingly condoned terror in Russia and Germany, we can anticipate the Russian Communist system on a world scale.